AGAMPANDEYY/EMS_Fleet_Optimisation_EfkonIndia/README.md

-# Emergency Services Location optimisation using DSM for maximizing coverage, minimizing the response time for Fatal Accidents on Hyderabad Outer Ring Road :motorway:
+# Emergency Services Deployment optimisation using DSM for maximizing coverage, minimizing the response time for Fatal Accidents on Hyderabad Outer Ring Road :motorway:
 ## [Refer to the Execution Guide PDF/Doc for using the modules](https://github.com/AGAMPANDEYY/Ambulance-Optimisation-EfkonStrabag/blob/main/execution-guide/Execution%20Guide%20for%20Ambulance%20Optimisation.pdf)

 ## This repo contains: